AlexxNica/docker.github.io/datacenter/dtr/2.2/guides/admin/install/index.md

   * `ucp-username` - the username you used to setup UCP in step 2.
   * `ucp-password` - the password you used to setup UCP in step 2.

-If you are installing DTR behind a loadbalancer you will want to use the `--dtr-external-url` flag.

 The install command has other flags for customizing DTR at install time.
 Check the [reference documentation to learn more](../../../reference/cli/install.md).